 Here’s what it looks like.

-Once you add the trigger, you can add input parameters.
+Once you add the “Manually Trigger a Flow” trigger, you can add input parameters.
 These are super useful when your Flow does something that needs outside information.
 Think, for example, a Flow that parses a CSV file.
-You would want to provide to the Flow, at least, the location of the CSV file to process.
+You would want to provide to the Flow at least the CSV file location to process.
 To do it, press the input, and you’ll have many types to choose from.

 To start, let’s pick the “Text”.
 This is what it looks like.

-In all input parameters, we have the “Input” and the “Text”.
+We have the “Input” and the “Text” in all input parameters.
 The “Input” is the name that you’ll find in the dropdown list on any Flow action.
 For example, let’s change the “Input” to “File to Parse”.
 Here’s what it looks like inside a “Compose” action.